neonkore/Nunicode/README.md

 nunicode do not only implement <sort> decomposition, but also every other decomposition type except compatibility decompositions to avoid ² -> 2 transformation.
-Hence you can say it somewhat similar to NFD, but not to NFCD.
+Hence you can say it somewhat similar to NFD, but not to NFKD, and it's also neither of those.
 It also implement full collation when "Masse" is equal to "Maße".

 [UCD]: http://www.unicode.org/ucd/
 [UCA]: http://www.unicode.org/reports/tr10/